Must be nice to be a super fan of Weezer.

 Weezer has found a fun and creative outlet on Van Weezer, an album that continues the band’s whimsical approach to songwriting without losing their fundamentals.
 Van Weezer brings forth the band’s best since 2014’s Everything’s Going to be All Right and possibly a contender for inclusion into the Top 3 Best Weezer albums.

-Weezer Van Weezer Track List:
+Weezer Van Weezer Songs:

 - All the Good Ones